-How I Take Sunrise and Sunset Photos
+How I Take Sunrise and Sunset Photos (Without A Tripod!)

-How I Take Sunrise and Sunset Photos
+How I Take Sunrise & Sunset Shots

 As a professional wildlife and action photographer I get all kinds of questions about how I take certain shots.
 From birds in flight to low-light shots like sunrises or sunsets.
 This is something I teach in my workshops and to individual clients but in this blog, I will share what equipment and settings I use to take my sunrise and sunset photographs.